majemedia/MajeMedia-WC-No-PO-Boxes/README.md

     }

 ## Changelog
+### 2.1.0
+* Github #17: Plugin is now semi-comptible with WooCommerce's official USPS shipping plugin.
+Please see github issue referenced for limits of the compatibility.

 ### 2.0.9
 * Github #16: Updated the settings screen display of shipping methods to display the title of the shipping method instead of the shipping method type title.